Nigerian Classical Music Inspires

 So how did Singing Cultures come about?

-Both of us have a long-standing interest in how people interact and negotiate relationships across ethnic and cultural boundaries.
+We have a long-standing interest in how people interact and negotiate relationships across ethnic and cultural boundaries.
 Something we have explored in our different (and sometimes cross over) occupations of musician and researcher, and in our ongoing personal aspirations for interethnic relations without violence or discrimination.

 A few years ago we were reflecting (again!) how many of our work opportunities to address equality and community relations were linked to central government policies.
 These were often conceived in response to ‘heightened’ concerns of ethnic disadvantage, discrimination, segregation or conflict.
 As such the starting point and outcomes of projects were defined by conceptions of ‘them and us’; ‘victims and perpetrators’ and so on.
 We questioned whether this today provides a comprehensive enough context for addressing ongoing fractured relations and tensions across communities.
 We began to imagine different possibilities and outcomes if the basis for engaging people was cultural trends and narratives representing progressive interaction between people of different ethnic and cultural heritage.
 After all, on a daily basis, large numbers of us interact with people of different backgrounds in meaningful and fulfilling ways (at school, in the office, in public and private spaces).
 How might the dynamics behind these stories inform our visions and actions for establishing lasting relations of trust and respect across communities?